·

 5 Slipcover Tips for Updating a Classic Loveseat

 Isn’t this loveseat a cutie?
-I’m not sure if my customer, Tamara, purchased it secondhand or it was already in her family.
-What I do know is she looked past the outdated features and saw potential in the solid frame, classic design, and comfortable cushions.
+I’m not sure if my customer, Tamara, purchased it secondhand, or it was already in her family.
+What I know is she looked past the outdated features and saw potential in the solid frame, classic design, and comfortable cushions.

 The only thing this piece needed was a slipcover makeover with fabric and design details that worked with her farmhouse-style living space.

-Here are the five things I updated to give Tamara’s loveseat the style boost she envisioned.
+Here are the five updates I made to give Tamara’s loveseat the style boost she envisioned.

-Tamara chose Boyd Natural for her loveseat slipcover.
-It’s the same grainy oatmeal cotton blend I used to slipcover her swivel rocker.
-Boyd is a versatile neutral that works great for unifying different styles of furniture in one room.
+For this project, I used Boyd Natural, a cotton/flax/rayon blend in a pretty shade of oatmeal.
+It’s a versatile neutral that works great for unifying different styles of furniture in one room.

-This medium weight plain weave isn’t the most sturdy or tightly woven fabric but it did a good job at keeping the upholstery stripe from showing through.
+This grainy medium weight fabric has a homespun look.
+It isn’t the most sturdy or tightly woven fabric, but it did a good job at keeping the upholstery stripe from showing through.

 Attached Back Cushion Removed